-Nduja with Pasta – Last Year’s Fetish is This Year’s Favourite.
+Nduja Pasta – Last Year’s Fetish is This Year’s Favourite.

 Last year it seemed to me that every food writer in London was writing about Nduja.
 A spicy sausage from Calabria Italy that melts when you warm it up, there was, if I remember, a blogger supperclub where various luminaries of the blogosphere made something using Nduja.
 And, there were others who kept tweeting the amazing dishes they were making.
-I had kitchen-envy in a big way!
+You can bet nothing was quite as basic as my Nduja pasta, but I still had kitchen-envy in a big way!

 Meanwhile, in my kitchen in West London I was struggling to make muffins, bake bread and just fulfill a few culinary basics.
 All the while muttering ‘I’m a lifestyle writer not a food blogger and so I don’t NEED to do this stuff’.

 Then, I won a fabulous hamper of foods from Unearthed, including a pack of the magic ingredient, and set about joining the Nduja club.
 My first attempt was actually the simplest – I’d read various posts suggesting that it worked very well as a pasta sauce with just a little lemon juice and fresh parsley.
 And even a lifestyle writer can cope with that!

 A quick note, Italians will tell you that you should use the right ‘shape’ of pasta for your sauce.
 I believe these spirals are a good bet for a meat-based sauce but, any Italians reading this are welcome to correct my assumption!